This method runs two steps forward, one step back, with double-passes through eyelets. Resembles the grid pattern of a waffle.

 Harder to tighten

-• Many sneakers, such as Vans, Converse and Puma, have a waffle-like grid of raised edges and recessed diamonds or squares.
+• Many sneakers, such as Vans, Converse and Puma, have soles with a waffle-like grid of raised edges and recessed diamonds or squares.

 The photo at right shows the sole of a Converse sneaker.

-• This lacing works best with thinner or flat laces because most of the eyelets have to accommodate two passes of shoelace.
+• This lacing works best with thinner or flat shoelaces because most of the eyelets have to accommodate two passes of shoelace.

 • When feeding a second pass of shoelace through an eyelet, take care that the aglet (shoelace tip) doesn't catch on the shoelace fibers and cause any damage.